 - increased vaginal discharge

 If a woman has concerns about third trimester weight gain, it is important that they speak with a doctor.

 A fetus usually gains the most weight during the third trimester.
-They will gain an average of 5 lb and grow around 4–6 inches during the third trimester, according to the OWH.
+They will gain an average of 5 lb and grow around 4–6 inches during the third trimester, according to

 In addition to the weight from the growing fetus, the body also gains weight from:

 - the placenta

 - amniotic fluid